open-telemetry/opentelemetry-specification/specification/tracing-api.md

 ## Span

-Span represents a single operation within a trace.
+A `Span` represents a single operation within a trace.
 Spans can be nested to form a trace tree.
-Often, a trace contains a root span that describes the end-to-end latency and, optionally, one or more sub-spans for its sub-operations.
+Each trace contains a root span, which typically describes the end-to-end latency and, optionally, one or more sub-spans for its sub-operations.

 Once Span [is created](#span-creation) - Span operations can be used to add additional properties to it like attributes, links, events, name and resulting